How Acetyl-L-Carnitine Burns Fat and Powers the Brain

 - Reduces muscle fatigue: One study found that acetyl-L-carnitine decreases muscle fatigue in young people, too.

-Summing up: ALCAR can help you work harder in the gym and recover faster.
-And if you’re older, acetyl-L-carnitine is especially useful for maintaining your energy levels and shedding body fat.
+The bottom line: ALCAR can help you work harder in the gym and recover faster.
+And if you’re older, ALCAR is especially useful for maintaining your energy levels and shedding body fat.

 Dosage: How much acetyl-L-carnitine should you take?

-2g/day; half first thing in the morning, half in the afternoon
+- Acetyl-L-carnitine for nootropic benefits/anti-aging: 1-2 grams per day; half first thing in the morning and half in the afternoon

-2-3g day; half 90 minutes before exercise (to increase your muscle endurance), half after exercise (to speed up recovery)
+- Acetyl-L-carnitine for fitness and fat-burning: 1-3 grams per day; half 90 minutes before exercise (to increase your muscle endurance) and half after exercise (to speed up recovery).

 Acetyl-L-carnitine side effects and precautions

-While ALCAR is generally considered safe for most people, you could experience some side effects, including upset stomach, nausea, vomiting, headache, dry mouth, and restlessness.
+While ALCAR is generally considered safe for most people, you could experience some side effects, including:

-- Consult your physician before starting any new supplement, especially if you’re pregnant, breastfeeding, or have a serious medical condition.
+Of course, consult your physician before starting any new supplement, especially if you’re pregnant, breastfeeding or have a serious medical condition.